SEACrowd/seacrowd.github.io/_posts/2024-11-09-seavl-launch.md

 ## Project Timeline

-Here’s the schedule for Phase 1:
+Here’s our schedule for Phase 1:

 - 11 Nov 2024: Task 1 - Culturally-Relevant Image Collection opens
 - 25 Nov 2024: Task 2 - Culturally-Relevant Image Review opens
 - 15 Jan 2025: Call for contribution ends
 - 15 Feb 2025: ACL 2025 submission deadline

-## Do you have a group or an online community that I can join?
+## Join the Community!

 Check out our [GitHub](https://github.com/SEACrowd) page, and join our [Discord server](https://discord.gg/XXRHFuvkTA).
 Everyone is welcome to discuss and ask questions there!

 ---

 ## FAQs
-1. Will Phase 1 authorship guarantee authorship in Phase 2?
+1. **Will Phase 1 authorship guarantee authorship in Phase 2?**
 - No. Co-authorship in Phase 2 will have its own points system as the tasks will differ from Phase 1.
 Points from Phase 1 will not carry over.
-2. Can I submit an image I posted online if I still own the copyright?
+2. **Can I submit an image I posted online if I still own the copyright?**
 - Yes, as long as you took the image and still hold the copyright.
-3. Do images need to be high quality?
+3. **Do images need to be high quality?**
 - No, phone-quality images are perfectly acceptable as long as they're not blurry or obstructed.
-4. Can I submit images that reflect SEA culture but were taken outside of SEA?
+4. **Can I submit images that reflect SEA culture but were taken outside of SEA?**
 - Yes, images taken abroad are welcome if they are culturally relevant.
-5. Do I have to be a resident of the SEA culture represented in the photo I submit?
+5. **Do I have to be a resident of the SEA culture represented in the photo I submit?**
 - No, you do not.
-6. Have more questions?
+6. **Have more questions?**
 - Join our [Discord server](https://discord.gg/XXRHFuvkTA) and we'll be happy to help!